pid1/patrIoT/README.md

 - **Image Processing**: Automatically resizes and converts images to MagTag-compatible format
 - **Image Storage**: Current image saved as `images/murica.bmp`, historical images archived with timestamps
 - **Web Access**: Images are accessible via GitHub raw URLs and browsable via `images/index.html`

-## Usage

-Pressing the right-most face button (D11) on the MagTag will:
-- Trigger red, white, and blue LEDs
-- Play the star spangled banner
-- Download and display the most recent patriotic image from GitHub